-Soda ash also seems to be a seasonal problem for me, though I don’t understand why that would be… it always give me the most problems with the soap I make in the fall and winter.
+Soda ash also seems to be a seasonal problem for me, though I don’t understand why that would be… it always gives me the most problems with the soap I make in the fall and winter.

-Thankfully, soda ash is perfectly harmless and is only a cosmetic problem.
+Thankfully, it is perfectly harmless and is only a cosmetic problem.
 (Pun not intended.)
 If I were making soap just for personal use, I wouldn’t worry about it at all, but if you would like to give your bars away as a gift, then you’re going to want them to be beautiful I’m sure.

 So when my bars start looking like they’ve got white mold, what do I do?